thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

 .. confval:: defaultTab

    :type: string
-   :Default: open
+   :Default: draft
    :Path: tx_mail.defaultTab

    One of the keywords from hideTabs.
-If set, the chosen tab will be open by default.
+If set, the chosen tab will be draft by default.

 hideConfiguration
 -----------------